Hwata dynasty: Hwata religion

-Nehanda Charwe also known as Mbuya Nehanda and referred to as in other literature was a Mhondoro (svikiro) of the Hwata Zezuru people.
+Nehanda Charwe also known as Mbuya Nehanda and referred to as Nyanda in other literature was a Mhondoro (svikiro) of the Hwata Zezuru people.
 She was the spirit medium to the higher God called Mwari.
 The traditional Hwata did not believe in Christianity although they acknowledge the existence of God.
 When Mbuya Nehanda was executed, she refused to be baptised before being killed.
 Her last words was a request to pass on her ritual equipment to Mandaza Goredema, a descendant of the fourth Mambo Hwata Kamuteku, and son of Goredema Mazarura, who was the Chief when died in 1890.
 Goredema Mazarura is the ancestor of the Goredema, Mandaza, Mazarura, Ziwange, Muringai, Kupara, Chiverere and Ndewere families.
 The svikiro (spirit mediums) of Mbuya Nehanda can only be appeased by the Goredema Hwata people.
 Mbuya Nehanda (Charwe) is a Shava Mufakose spirit medium and is different from Nehanda Nyakasikana who was Nyamhika, daughter of Nyatsimba Mutota (Korekore tribe) of the Nzou Samanyanga totem and founder of the Munhumutapa Empire in 1430.
 Writers confuse these two spirit mediums.